 International Sentinel Plant Network

-BGCI is working with several partners to develop an International Plant Sentinel Network (IPSN), where living plant collections at botanic gardens around the world are connected and capable of serving as early warning systems to help predict and prevent the incursion of new pests (insects, pathogens, or plants).
+BGCI is working with several partners to create an International Plant Sentinel Network (IPSN), to connect and coordinate living plant collections as early warning systems for predicting and preventing the incursion of new pests and diseases (insects, pathogens or plants).

 Kramer, A. and A. Hird.
 2011.
 Building an international sentinel plant network.
 BGjournal 8(2): 3-6.